IHTSDO/snomed-owl-toolkit/readme.md

 java -jar snomed-owl-toolkit*executable.jar -rf2-to-owl -rf2-snapshot-archives SnomedCT_InternationalRF2.zip
 ```
 After about a minute the OWL ontology file will be written to `ontology-xxxx.owl` including a timestamp in the name.

+Description dialects will be set for language reference sets included in the [language-refset-dialect-map.properties](src/main/resources/language-refset-dialect-map.properties) file.
+The jar file will need rebuilding in order for changes to that file to be included.
+Feel free to raise a pull request to add your language reference sets to this project.

 ### Snomed RF2 Classification
 Run the classification process.